Normal Subgroup Theorem for groups acting on $\tilde A_2$-buildings: Buildings of type

 is the \emph{combinatorial sphere} of radius $\lambda$ centered at $x$.

 The \emph{convex hull} of a set $F\subset X$ of vertices of $X$ is the convex hull in the 1-skeleton of $X$.
 It is denoted $\Conv(F)$ .
 If $F$ is contained in an apartment, then $\Conv(F)$ is the intersection of all apartments containing $F$.
-Note that if $x,y$ are two vertices of $X$ then the isometry class of $\Conv(x,y)$ only depends on $\sigma(x,y)$.
+Note that if $x,y$ are two vertices of $X$ then the isometry class of $\Conv(x,y)$ only depends on $\sigma(x,y)$, by convexity of sectors.

 We define the \emph{length} of an element $\lambda\in\Lambda$ as the distance between $o$ and $\lambda$ in the 1-skeleton of $\Sigma$.
 We denote this length $\ell(\lambda)$ .